Kentucky Derby Hats: The History Behind the Fashion

 The Original Style Icon – Mom

-Last year when I was home visiting my Mom, I organized her closet again.
+The last time I was home visiting my Mom, I organized her closet again.
 She doesn’t have nearly as many shoes as she used to, and she prefers flats to heels now, but it was such a wonderful experience to be able to spend that time with her doing what we loved to do when I was a child.
-So, thanks Mom, for letting me play in your closet all those years ago.
-I’m still playing in mine.